 - IOT\POS\client deployments - a rather inventive use case which can allow you to deploy a new version to all of your clients (even if they range in the thousands) appliances with a single API call in minutes

 - SAAS providers - if you have a cluster per client (as you provide them with managed "private" instances) or such Nebula allows you to push new versions all your clients managed instances at once

-- A form of docker configuration management, similar to docker-compose only it also pushes changes in configurations to all managed servers.
+- A form of docker configuration management, think of it as a cross between Docker-Compose to Puppet\Chef only it also pushes changes in configurations to all managed servers.

 Repo folder structure

-- api-manager - the api endpoint through which Nebula is controlled, includes api-manager Dockerfile & entire code structure
+- manager - the api endpoint through which Nebula is controlled, includes manager Dockerfile & entire code structure

 - docs - docs (schematics, wishlist\todo's, and API doc)

-- worker-manager - the worker manager that manages individual Nebula workers, includes worker-manager Dockerfile & entire code structure
+- worker - the worker manager that manages individual Nebula workers, includes worker Dockerfile & entire code structure

 - nebula-python-sdk - a pythonic SDK for using Nebula